Devstia/hcpp-dev-pw/README.md

 This plugin will modify Hestia and the included development stack to accommodate local development.
 This includes, but is not limited to:

 * Creating a root self-signed certificate for automated SSL website development.
-* Furnishing cutting edge bug fixes and functionality geared towards local development with Code Garden Personal Web Server.
+* Furnishing cutting edge bug fixes and functionality geared towards local development with CodeGarden Personal Web Server.

 <br>